Kyriosity/read-write/README+/software/design/names/README.md

 ## Categorization

-Categorization (classification) is much more profound than breaking collocations and sentences and building the folder hierarchy. &mdash; It makes the structural frame of sound abstractions.
+Categorization (classification) is much more profound than breaking collocations and sentences and building the folder hierarchy. &mdash;
+It makes the structural frame of sound abstractions.

+People manage to catalogize boulders in the Oort cloud and categorize paltry insects, and it's not a question in the unique by-nature software entities.
+Nevertheless, you will meet shallow folders and huge lists in many GitHub projects.

+The golden section is the palm - when four fingers (or less) will cover the folder content on the screen.

+### Tags

+The only limitation of categorization is the strict tree hierarchy.

 // ToDescribe: Thinking in tags